Routstr/routstr-chat/CHAT_SYNC.md

 - Create function to identify messages in storage that don't have eventIds
 - Sync these messages to Nostr one by one with appropriate delays
 - Handle rate limiting and network issues gracefully

-### 4. Real-time Event Subscription
-- Subscribe to new events from Nostr
-- When new events are received, check against existing lists
-- Sync new events if they're not already present
-- Update active conversation if the new event belongs to it

-### 5. Active Conversation Management
-- Check if new event belongs to activeConversationId
-- If yes, update messages in real-time
-- If no, just store the event for later use

 ### 6. PNS KEYS CANNOT BE CREATED WITH OTHER LOGINS> HELP!!